Friday, October 7, 1977

 Thursday, January 28, 1978

 Mom has started a new business.
 She is making a lot of money.
 She works out of her apartment.
 Life is so much better now.
 Mom has also found an apartment for Grandma Helfred and arranged for her to come to live here in Skive.
 Her apartment is not too far from where we live.
-The only thing I am wanting now is to find my dad.
+The only thing I want now is to find my dad.
 I don’t want to accept that I will never see him again.
 I began praying that somehow, we would find each other.

 Monday, February 28, 1978